-The average payment processing contract has a three-year term, but the best companies provide their services on a monthly basis because they're confident enough in their product that they don't feel the need to lock you in.
+The average payment processing contract has a three-year term, but the best companies provide their services on a monthly basis, because they're confident enough in their product that they don't feel the need to lock you in.

 3. Don't sign the application until you’re ready to sign up.

-Some sales reps will ask you to fill out the application so they can give you a more specific quote.
+Some sales reps will ask you to fill out an application so they can give you a more specific quote.
 Be aware that the application is part of the contract and signing it signs you up for the service.
 Don't sign the application or provide your Social Security or bank account numbers until you're ready to sign up with a company.